scala/scala/README.md

 Once you've established some history submitting PRs, we will invite you to become a reviewer for others's code.
 The main goal of this whole process, in the end, is to ensure the health of the Scala project by improving the quality of the code base, the documentation, as well as this process itself.
 Thank you for doing your part!

+## IDE Setup
+### Eclipse
+Download the [Scala IDE bundle](http://scala-ide.org/download/sdk.html).
+It comes preconfigured for optimal performance.

+  - Run `ant init` to download some necessary jars.
+  - Import the project (in `src/eclipse`) via `File` → `Import Existing Projects into Workspace`.
+Check all projects and click ok.

+For important details on building, debugging and file encodings, please see [the excellent tutorial on scala-ide.org](http://scala-ide.org/docs/tutorials/scalac-trunk/index.html) and the included README.md in src/eclipse.

+### IntelliJ 14
+Use the latest IntelliJ IDEA release and install the Scala plugin from within the IDE.

+The following steps are required to use IntelliJ IDEA on Scala trunk
+ - Run `ant init`.
+This will download some JARs to `./build/deps`, which are included in IntelliJ's classpath.
+ - Run src/intellij-14/setup.sh
+ - Open ./src/intellij-14/scala.ipr in IntelliJ
+ - File, Project Settings, Project, SDK.
+Create an SDK entry named "1.6" containing the Java 1.6 SDK.
+   (You may use a later SDK for local development, but the CI will verify against Java 6.)

+Compilation within IDEA is performed in "-Dlocker.skip=1" mode: the sources are built directly using the STARR compiler (which is downloaded from maven, according to `starr.version` in `versions.properties`).

 ## Building with Ant

 NOTE: we are working on migrating the build to sbt.